Orange to open bank in France, CEO tells Le Figaro

-PARIS French telecoms group Orange (ORAN.PA) will open a bank in France at the beginning of next year with a partner from the banking sector, its chief executive said in an interview with Le Figaro on Friday.
+PARIS, July 24 French telecoms group Orange will open a bank in France at the beginning of next year with a partner from the banking sector, its chief executive said in an interview with Le Figaro on Friday.

 "Orange has the legitimacy to become a bank: it's got a strong brand, 1,000 selling points and 27 million clients," CEO Stephane Richard told the French daily.